-- a.
-Any lot with Mixed Use Priority Street frontage must also provide ground story Active Use space for a depth specified in each VCOD Tier, measured as the distance from the facade towards the interior of the building, for one hundred percent (100%) of the total width of the building.
-No more than thirty percent (30%) may be dedicated to semi-active accessory uses, as defined below.
+a.
+Any lot with Mixed Use Priority Street frontage must also provide ground story Active Use space.
+The active use space must meet the depth requirement specified in each VCOD Tier, measured as the distance from the interior of the wall fronting on the Mixed Use

+Priority Street towards the interior of the building, for one hundred percent (100%) of the total width of the building.
+No more than thirty percent (30%) of the required active use space may be dedicated to semi-active accessory uses, as defined below.

 - b.
-Active Uses include:
+Active Uses only include:

 - i.
 Retail

 - ii.
 Restaurant / bar / specialty food service

 - iii.
 Place of amusement

 - iv.
 Personal service

 - v.
-Day care center
+Gallery / arts studio

 - vi.
-Gallery / arts studio
+Live/work space

 - vii.
-Live/work space

-- viii.
 Community use space

-- ix.
-Semi-active accessory uses, such as lobbies and common areas associated with office, hotel, or residential uses, and access to accessory parking.

 - c.
-Only uses listed above are considered Active Uses.
+Semi-active accessory uses include: lobbies and common areas associated with office, hotel, or residential uses, and access to accessory parking.